Ulm Sparrow

 The Ulm Sparrow (Ger.
 Ulmer Spatz) is a landmark in, and symbol of, the German city of Ulm.
+The landmark is a statue of a bird that sits atop the Ulm Minster, the tallest church in the world.

+Legend

 According to legend, the inhabitants of Ulm needed a particularly large beam for the construction of Ulm Minster, but could not get it through the city gate.
 As they were about to tear the gate down, they noticed a sparrow carrying a straw for its nest; which turned it from crosswise to lengthwise in its beak.
 A realization descended on the people of Ulm.
 Since that epiphany, they have placed long loads along rather than across their carts and were able to enter the city without rebuilding their gate.

 The legend is first recorded in an 1842 poem by Carl Hertzog.

-This legend has given rise to the Ulm Sparrow Award.
-The award tends to be an image of the Ulmer Spatz, usually a figurine in metal, ceramic, plastic, or recyclable paper, with a title along the lines of "The Ulm Sparrow Award".
-It is awarded to a person who brings forward a seemingly important idea or concept, possibly seeking undeserved recognition, isn't at all important, is superfluous, or is rather obvious.
-It is generally awarded in jest, or not, but the message is clear: let's not waste effort on the trivial and non-contributing, let's focus on what truly matters.